deepreview-dave/app/README.md

 ## Local Development

-Write a `.dev.vars` file in the root of the repo with your OpenAPI key like so:
+Write a `.env.local` file in the root of the repo with your OpenAPI key like so:

 ```text
 OPENAI_KEY=YOUR_SECRET_KEY_HERE